balupeddireddy08/Model_Context_Protocol_for_AI/concept-deep-dive/README.md

 #### Host

-The host process acts as the container and coordinator:
+The host process acts as the coordinator:

-* Creates and manages multiple client instances
-* Controls client connection permissions and lifecycle
-* Enforces security policies and consent requirements
-* Handles user authorization decisions
-* Coordinates AI/LLM integration
-* Manages context aggregation across clients
+* Manages client instances (1:1 with servers), controls permissions/authorization, and coordinates AI/LLM integration with context aggregation

 #### Clients

 Each client is created by the host and maintains an isolated server connection:

-* Establishes one stateful session per server
-* Handles protocol negotiation and capability exchange
-* Routes protocol messages bidirectionally
-* Manages subscriptions and notifications
-* Maintains security boundaries between servers
+* Handles stateful sessions, protocol negotiation, bidirectional routing, and maintains security boundaries between servers

-A host application creates and manages multiple clients, with each client having a 1:1 relationship with a particular server.

 #### Servers

 Servers provide specialized context and capabilities:

-* Expose resources, tools and prompts via MCP primitives
-* Operate independently with focused responsibilities
-* Request sampling through client interfaces
-* Must respect security constraints
-* Can be local processes or remote services
+* Expose MCP primitives (resources, tools, prompts) independently while respecting security constraints as local or remote services

 ### Design Principles

 MCP is built on several key design principles that shape its architecture:

-1. **Servers should be extremely easy to build**
+1. **Simple Server Development**
-   * Host applications handle complex orchestration responsibilities
-   * Servers focus on specific, well-defined capabilities
+   * Hosts handle complex orchestration while servers focus on specific capabilities with minimal implementation overhead
-   * Simple interfaces minimize implementation overhead
-   * Clear separation enables maintainable code

-2. **Servers should be highly composable**
-   * Each server provides focused functionality in isolation
+2. **High Composability**
-   * Multiple servers can be combined seamlessly
+   * Servers provide isolated functionality that can be seamlessly combined through shared protocol standards
-   * Shared protocol enables interoperability
-   * Modular design supports extensibility

-3. **Servers should not be able to read the whole conversation, nor "see into" other servers**
+3. **Security Isolation**
-   * Servers receive only necessary contextual information
+   * Servers receive only necessary context and cannot access full conversations or other servers' data
-   * Full conversation history stays with the host
-   * Each server connection maintains isolation
-   * Cross-server interactions are controlled by the host
-   * Host process enforces security boundaries

-4. **Features can be added to servers and clients progressively**
+4. **Progressive Enhancement**
-   * Core protocol provides minimal required functionality
-   * Additional capabilities can be negotiated as needed
+   * Core protocol supports minimal functionality with optional capabilities negotiated as needed

+5. **Independent Evolution**
-   * Servers and clients evolve independently
+   * Servers and clients can evolve separately while maintaining backwards compatibility and extensibility
-   * Protocol designed for future extensibility
-   * Backwards compatibility is maintained

 ## Communication Protocol: JSON-RPC 2.0